...something... at last... sort of!

 A brief exchange in the House caught my eye, on the subject of the proposed cap on State benefits:

-Steven Baker (Wycombe, Conservative)
+Steven Baker (Wycombe, Conservative)which prompted the reply:

 [...]In 2011-12, the pay-as-you-earn tax threshold will be just £7,475 a year. [...] the people paying tax—that is, paying tax to pay the benefits that others are in receipt of—are actually poorly paid and that a year’s pay on the national minimum wage is just £12,300?
 Will he join me in recognising that it is an issue of social justice that we should introduce the benefits cap?